 However, building a fire using a char cloth and F&S (flint and steel) is a lot of fun.

 To make char cloth, you need to put a cloth made from natural material in a sealed, fireproof container.
 You then put the container on flames or coals.

 Because the container is sealed, hot air inside the container will build up and exit the container.
 Thus, the cloth gets heated in the absence of oxygen.

 Most people use an Altoids tin because they are so readily available.
 You can also use things like soda cans with tinfoil on top to seal it.
 Cookie tins or clean paint cans are good if you want to make larger amounts of char cloth at once.

-Keep in mind that people have been making char cloth for centuries – long before Altoids was around.
+Remember that people have been making char cloth for centuries – long before Altoids was around.
 The primitive way of charring a cloth involved wrapping plant materials in layers of green leaves.
-The plant material could also be put in a clay pot which was buried in sand to cut off air.
+The plant material could also be buried in sand in a clay pot to cut off air.

 Once you’ve mastered making a char cloth in a tin, it can be fun to experiment with making char cloths using primitive methods.

-When making large amounts of char cloth in larger tins, it helps to burn off any paint/residue on the tin first.
-Otherwise you won’t know if the residue is making smoke or the cloth.
+When making large amounts of char cloth in larger tins, it helps burn off any paint/residue on the tin first.
+Otherwise, you won’t know if the residue is making smoke or the cloth.